teskew/project-2/README.md

  # Brewery companies info - Sinatra Edition
-   The application is about the companies information system  when a new user  want  an information they have to sign up first
+   The application is about the Brewery companies information system
+    when a new user want  an the information they have to sign up first if  signup or log in  incorrectly, It redirect them back to the root page.
-    if  signup or log in  incorrectly, It redirect them back to the root page If a user tries to signup with account information that already exists, there is  a flash message tells their file is in our the company list the user will  know where to go because i add up  navbar. the  logout button is somewhere inside, after they log in if the users put wrong data it will show them an error message "It IS NOT IN OUR FILE"
+   If a user tries to signup with account information that already exists, there is  a flash message tells their file is in our the company list the user will  know where to go because i add up  navbar  in each page.
+    the  logout button is  inside  navabar, after they log in if the users put wrong data it will show them an error message "It IS NOT IN OUR FILE"
 # How the app was build
 Install the required Ruby Gems  such as sinatra gem  to gem file and install using the following command: